azashi/react-query-examples/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+---

+Manage async state gracefully with React-Query

+Hi, I will be talking about React-Query aka Tanstack-Query.The talk will consits of ppt slides and code walkthroughs.
+I will be covering topics such as -

+1. useQuery and useMutation hooks
+2. Best practice for writing query/mutation hooks
+3. useInfiniteQuery with Flatlist (React-Native)
+4. Query caching and invalidation
+5. Paginated Queries
+6. Prefetching, Hydration (SSR - getServerSideProps of Next) This talk will be concluded with a brief example of using react-query for more than data fetching.